maseratirex/Competitive-Programming/README.md

 * Given an input string of n digits, output the largest number such that none of its digits are 0 or 1 and the product of the factorials of each of its digits is equivalent to the product of the factorials of each of the digits of the input string.
 * For example, the product of the factorials of each of the digits of an input string "1234" is (1!)(2!)(3!)(4!) = (3!)(3!)(2!)(2!)(2!), so we would output 33222.
 * I found the solution almost immediately, but spent a bit more time than I would have liked implementing it because I wanted to write a fast and fancy solution.
 * In retrospect, Codeforces contests only care if you solve the problem with the given time and space constraints.
-It would have been totally appropriate to write "output7String = '7' + output7String" rather than using a String Builder.
+It would have been totally appropriate to write "output7String = '7' + output7String" rather than using a String Builder and keeping track of the frequencies of the digits that would appear in the output.

 **Problem 1195C:** https://codeforces.com/problemset/problem/1195/C
 * Rating: 1400.